Sense-Ring/Sense-Ring-1.0/README.md

 # SenseRing

-**Open-source biosensing and motion tracking, packed into a ring you can build, program, and improve.**
+**Open-source smart ring for biosensing and motion tracking, packed into a format you can build, program, and improve.**

 SenseRing is a compact, finger-worn research and development platform built around the Nordic Semiconductor [nRF52832](https://www.nordicsemi.com/Products/nRF52832) Bluetooth Low Energy SoC.
-Its custom 14.9 × 10 mm PCB combines optical pulse sensing, motion sensing, wireless connectivity, battery charging, and power management in a wearable form factor.
+Its custom electronics combine optical pulse sensing, motion sensing, wireless connectivity, battery charging, and power management in a wearable form factor.

 Use it to explore photoplethysmography (PPG), heart-rate and SpO₂ algorithm development, activity and gesture recognition, low-power Bluetooth applications, and new wearable interfaces.
-The repository contains the editable electronics and enclosure sources—not just renders—so the design can be studied, reproduced, and extended.

 <p align="center">
   <img src="Images/Hand.jpg" alt="SenseRing 1.0 prototype worn on a finger" width="500" />